Web Simulation

 Noise Types

-Centroid LLS: The 3-tower solver uses a centroid-based approach (not Tower 1-anchored), distributing error across all towers for a fair, unbiased estimate.
+Centroid LLS: the 3-tower solver uses a centroid-based approach (not Tower 1-anchored), distributing error across all towers for a fair, unbiased estimate.

 Weighted 4D Solver